 Stepping inside, you’ll find yourself in a spacious narthex with splendid arched vaulting.
 Ancient kachkars, or Armenian cross stones, make up part of the walls here.
 Also on display is a heartfelt 19th-century message in Armenian from a local priest to the Ottoman sultan.

 The 10th-century frescoes within the dome aren’t in the best condition.
 But that’s to be expected considering their age and years of vandalism.
-But with a bit of imagination, you can picture how colorful the walls once would’ve been.
+With a bit of imagination, you can picture how colorful the walls once would’ve been.
 Interestingly, the dome’s former bell is now at a museum in Moscow.

 Exploring the rest of the structure, you’ll also come across a few additional dark, small chapels.